Local food engagement

 Increased interest in locally produced food is an opportunity for Alberta producers and processors.
 Growing the local food industry will help create jobs, complement Alberta’s agricultural export opportunities and further diversify the provincial economy.

-To support the growth of Alberta's local food industry, we're considering new legislation to highlight the importance of local food and increase consumer confidence.
+To support the growth of Alberta's local food industry, we met with Albertans and local food industry stakeholders in early 2018 to gather input about new legislation that would highlight the importance of local food and increase consumer confidence.
 Similar legislation exists in other provinces.

-- establishing a definition of "local food" as "food grown, made and/or harvested in Alberta and then marketed in Alberta"
+- establish a definition of "local food" as "food grown, made and/or harvested in Alberta and then marketed in Alberta"

-- proclaiming a Local Food Week to celebrate the local food industry and increase awareness
+- proclaim a Local Food Week to celebrate the local food industry and increase awareness

-- enhancing food safety training requirements for approved farmers' market managers and vendors
+- enhance food safety training requirements for approved farmers' market managers and vendors

-- applying existing federal organic product regulations and certification requirements to organic products produced and then marketed within Alberta
+- apply existing federal organic product regulations and certification requirements to organic products produced and then marketed within Alberta

 Email questions or comments to ExploreLocal@gov.ab.ca